 Sweden shows biggest commitment to development

 Sweden makes it to the top this year, a first since 2011, relegating its neighbors Denmark and Finland to second and joint-third (with Germany) respectively.
 Sweden’s top performance was driven by excellent scores on foreign aid quantity and quality, environment, and trade.
 It also led the migration ranking, with a high share of refugees and strong policies to help integrate migrants.
 By accepting a relatively large share of migrants from poorer countries, Sweden contributes to poverty reduction and income redistribution as working abroad enables migrants to earn higher incomes and gain valuable skills, while at the same time filling gaps in the local labor market.
-(Eurostat data, 2004-2017).
+Migrants contribute to Sweden’s booming economy, which has the highest share of employment among EU-countries (Eurostat data, 2004-2017).
 However, as the recent election demonstrates, while Sweden’s integration policies are among the best of all the countries evaluated by the Migrant Integration Policy Index (MIPEX), challenges remain and the country’s openness to migrants has resulted in a political backlash.
 It remains to be seen how this will affect the country’s migration policies moving forward.

 Denmark comes second in this year’s CDI, performing very well on aid and leading on the security component.
 It demonstrates that even small countries can support peace and international security beyond their borders.
 Denmark punches above its weight on the international stage by contributing disproportionately to international peacekeeping and sea lanes protection.
 Further, it fully supports the international security regime through ratification of all treaties assessed in the CDI and acts coherently by having very low arms exports to poor and undemocratic countries.
 However, it could learn from its neighbor Sweden by putting in place a more open and welcoming migration policy.
 This also applies to Finland, which comes joint-third with performances above average on all components except migration.